Simple Workbench Plans

 Does your current workbench consist of two sawhorses and an old door slab?
-Well, my friend, it’s time to upgrade.
+It’s time for an upgrade!
 There are hundreds of workbench plans out there, but not many of them call for plywood.
 Plywood makes a flat, stable work surface, and it doesn’t need to be clamped, glued or planed.
 And it can easily be replaced if it gets too beaten up after years of abuse.
-If the idea of building drawers makes you break into a cold sweat, then build your workbench with two shelf sections and forget about the drawers.
-But if your mantra is, “The more storage the better,” then get yourself an additional half sheet each of 3/4-in. and 1/4-in. plywood, and build another two drawer sections to take the place of the lower shelf.

 You get a workbench plan that’s:

 - Simple enough to build on a Saturday

 - Tough enough to last a lifetime

 Video: Super simple workbenches you can build

 - Cut the shelf top first and use the factory-cut edge as a guide for your other cuts.

 - Pro tip: Measure the distance between the saw blade and the edge of the saw base plate, and align the shelf top that same distance away from your cutting line.